-- .1 Steam meter body shall be constructed of stainless steel. - .2 Units provided with a local digital gauge with metric kilograms per hour (kg/hr) display with full compensation for temperature and pressure complete with digital 4-20mA output to tie into the University of Guelph building automation system (ION).
-(Pressure typically not required for steam flow compensation; temperature is sufficient for density compensation.) - .3 Supplier to indicate permanent pressure losses to quantify effect on the installation.

-- .4 Provide inline meter, complete with proper grounding, display, and warranty. - .5 Meter must be H.A.R.T. / ION compatible - .6 The sensor to count the vortices shall be capable of withstanding temperatures ranging from 40° to 500° F. - .7 The sensor shall be constructed of 316 L SS. - .8 Where specified, calibration data shall be supplied which verifies the meter accuracy to be ± 1.0 percent of actual flow rate for gases and $\pm 0.75\%$ of flow rate for liquids. - .9 LCD Digital display shall enable the operator to monitor flow rate in clear text messages. - .10 It should be possible to check the functionality and verify deviation of the flow meter without needing to dismantle the device by using an external device.
+- .1 Steam meter body shall be constructed of stainless steel. - .2 Units provided with a local digital gauge with metric kilograms per hour (kg/hr) display with full compensation for temperature and pressure complete with digital 4-20mA output to tie into the University of Guelph Schneider ION system.
+(Pressure typically not required for steam flow compensation; temperature is sufficient for density compensation.) - .3 Supplier to indicate permanent pressure losses to quantify effect on the installation. - .4 Provide inline meter, complete with proper grounding, display, and warranty. - .5 Meter must be H.A.R.T. / ION compatible - .6 The sensor to count the vortices shall be capable of withstanding temperatures ranging from 40° to 500° F. - .7 The sensor shall be constructed of 316 L SS. - .8 Where specified, calibration data shall be supplied which verifies the meter accuracy to be ±1.0 percent of actual flow rate for gases and ±0.75% of flow rate for liquids. - .9 LCD Digital display shall enable the operator to monitor flow rate in clear text messages. - .10 It should be possible to check the functionality and verify deviation of the flow meter without needing to dismantle the device by using an external device.
 This Verification of transmitter electronics should be traceable to NIST or equivalent standards. - .11 Size meter to meet all present flow rates, provided by design engineer. - .12 Approved manufactures: - .1 Endress & Hauser - .2 Emerson Rosemount - .3 Spirax Sarco - .13 Design to include requirement for onsite commissioning of water meter by meter manufacturer or designated technician and submission of commissioning report. - .14 Design to include requirement for submitting shop test calibration certificate during procurement. - .15 The steam meter shall have a stream flow computer either integral to the flow sensor or remotely mounted.
 The steam flow computer will collect relevant steam flow, temperature and pressure readings and provide totalized steam mass flow, based on required data.
-The steam flow computer will be equipped with suitable signal output to provide totalized steam consumption, volume flow rate, steam temperatures and pressure which are capable of integration into the University of Guelph building automation system (ION). - .16 The following steam data is to be trended and archived: - .1 m3/hour of steam consumed - .2 Totalized Lb or kg of steam consumed - .3 Temperature in °C - .4 Pressure of steam in kPa or psi
+The steam flow computer will be equipped with suitable signal output to provide totalized steam consumption, volume flow rate, steam temperatures and pressure which are capable of integration into the University of Guelph building automation system (ION). - .16 The following steam data is to be trended and archived: